-- the aetiology of SIN has remained a matter of controversy since its first description
+- the etiology of SIN has remained a matter of controversy since its first description

-- the prevailing theories include an inflammatory (salpingitis), a congenital, and more recently an acquired (but not post-inflammatory) aetiology
+- the prevailing theories include an inflammatory (salpingitis), a congenital, and more recently an acquired (but not post-inflammatory) etiology

 It can involve the entire fallopian tube, but usually involves the proximal two-thirds of the fallopian tube.